-Monitoring of bulk and domestic meter readings is in progress in Tulbagh (W11) and indications are that losses in that area have decreased from about 45% in June 2006 to 12% in June 2011.
+Monitoring of bulk and domestic meter readings is in progress in Tulbagh (W11) and indications are that losses in that area have decreased from about 45% in June 2006 to ca 12% in June 2011.
 Tender specifications will be submitted for procurement of remote metering of Large Power Users and bulk supply meters to monitor trends and identify faults proactively.
 Annual losses in Ceres are 4.73%, Tulbagh 12% and Wolseley 28%.
 A service provider has been appointed to store, analyse and display customer data on the GIS which will assist in reducing energy losses.
+The process is ongoing and data accumulated will ensure the sustainability of the measures being taken to limit loss of revenue due to unaccounted for energy purchases.